 An example of the discovery model is Vancouver’s own Meowbox.
 They offer a monthly box full of samples for your cat.
-A customer can choose between a one, three or six month subscription.
+A customer can choose between a one, three or six-month subscription.
 They’ve also employed a discount to the longer subscriptions, encouraging customers to commit for a longer period.
-A proven pricing model that customers then feel is even more value for the hard earned money.
-However, they do not offer pay-per-product option in addition to their subscriptions, limiting their possible revenue sources.
+A proven pricing model that customers feel is more value for the hard earned money.
+However, they do not offer a pay-per-product option in addition to their subscriptions, limiting their possible revenue sources.

 Birchbox is another example of a business that uses the discovery model.
 Every month Birchbox sends their customers a box of sample products.
 Like Meowbox, they offer their customers a discount if they commit to a full year of samples for a total savings of $40.

 Once you’ve figured out your subscription model and you’ve got your first customers, you’ve still got to maintain those customers.
 What’s great about subscriptions is that opportunity you have to really build a relationship between them and your brand, which many consumers want.

 Communication plays a key role in all relationships.
 In fact, psychology tells us that it can make or break a relationship.
 A good subscription company will have open communication with their customers, engaging with them on social media channels, asking for their feedback and taking action based on suggestions.
 Over time this builds a strong bond between brand and consumer.